heidihelena/epinet/README.md

 # Epilung EpiNet Analysis Project

 ## Overview
-EpiNet Analysis is an AI-driven framework designed to analyze epidemiological data through network theory and machine learning.
+Epilung EpiNet Analysis is an AI-driven framework designed to analyze epidemiological data through network theory and machine learning.
 It aims to identify patterns, predict outcomes, and provide actionable insights based on large-scale health data sets.
 The project combines epidemiological modeling with advanced data analysis techniques to offer a comprehensive tool for researchers and public health officials.

 ## Installation